NethermindEth/horus-checker/README.md

 ```
 The annotations are the comments directly above each of the functions `add()`,
 `lit()`, and `top()`.
 They begin with `// @`.
 The `@post` keyword indicates
-that an annotation is specifying a condition that most hold when the function
+that an annotation is specifying a condition that must hold **at the end of the
-returns.
+function call**, when the function returns.
+It is called `@post` because it is
+a "postcondition".

 Briefly, we are asserting that:
 * The `add()` function returns a pointer to a stack with the sum of the first two elements on top, and the remainder of the original stack (the third element and so on) after that.